wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/m365-compliance-information-govern-information/includes/information-governance-overview.md

 ![Principles of retention](../media/principles-of-retention.png)

 ### Retention wins over deletion
 Suppose one retention policy says to delete Exchange email after three years, but another retention policy says to retain Exchange email for five years and then delete it.
 Any content that reaches three years old will be deleted and hidden from the user, but still retained in the Recoverable Items folder until the content reaches the five-year retention period.
 Then it would be permanently deleted.
-Content being retained by one policy cannot be permanently deleted by another policy
+Content being retained by one policy cannot be permanently deleted by another policy.

 ### Longest retention period wins
 If content is subject to multiple policies that retain content, it will be retained until the end of the longest retention period.